Cities try to prepare for potential ‘massive impact’ if car-tab fees slashed by Initiative 976

 “It’s like self-evident that voters do not like these higher vehicle fees,” Eyman said.

-Voter approval “presents an opportunity for the cities to engage with residents about what residents see as a need,” said Mariya Frost, transportation director at the business-backed Washington Policy Center.
+Voter approval “presents an opportunity for the cities to engage with residents about what residents see as a need,” said Mariya Frost, transportation director at the conservative Washington Policy Center.
 Otherwise, “voters just find another fee on their car tabs that they don’t understand … That can be really frustrating.”

 The center has not taken a formal position on I-976 but has cast doubt on doomsday-like warnings about past Eyman initiatives.